-Office of National Marine Sanctuaries, National Ocean Service, National Oceanic and Atmospheric Administration, Department of Commerce.
+Office of National Marine Sanctuaries (ONMS), National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce (DOC).

 Notice of open meeting.

-The meeting will be held Thursday, May 18, 2017 from 3:00 to 5:00 p.m.
-ET, and an opportunity for public comment will be provided at approximately 4:30 p.m.
+The meeting will be held Thursday, January 14, 2021 from 12 to 3 p.m.
+ET, and an opportunity for public comment will be provided around 2:15 p.m.
 ET.
-Members of the public that wish to participate in the meeting must register in advance before or by Wednesday, May 17, 2017.
-Both times and agenda topics are subject to change.
+Both these times and agenda topics are subject to change.